 1. Troubleshoot performance issues

-Infrastructure monitoring is commonly used to stop issues from turning into outages.
+Infrastructure monitoring is commonly used to prevent issues from turning into outages.
 An infrastructure monitoring tool can display which hosts, containers, or other backend components failed or encountered latency during an incident.
-In addition, engineers can identify which hosts or containers were down when an outage occurred.
+Engineers can also identify which hosts or containers were down when an outage occurred.

 2. Network and infrastructure performance management